Vietnam.vn - Nền tảng quảng bá Việt Nam

 Coach Hoang Anh Tuan directs the match between Vietnam and India, 1-1, in the AFC U17 Championship finals at Thammasat Stadium, Bangkok on June 17.
 Photo: VFF

-The coach from Khanh Hoa believes that after leading 1-0, Vietnam should have controlled the game.
+The coach from Khanh Hoa said that after leading 1-0, Vietnam should have controlled the game.
 However, the players did not play according to the right tactics, allowing India to control the ball more.
 "A point is appropriate for both teams based on the developments on the field," said the 55-year-old coach.

 Before the tournament, India had two months of training in Germany and Spain.
 They had the opportunity to compete with the youth teams of Atletico Madrid and Real Madrid.
 Coach Hoang Anh Tuan assessed that this was a thorough preparation, but the nature of a big tournament like the U17 Asia made India as nervous as Vietnam.